-Airplane trips with disabled children can be a bit easier than road trips in that airlines today are doing their best to accommodate people with special needs.
+Airplane trips with disabled children can be a bit easier than road trips.
+Airlines today are doing their best to accommodate people with special needs.
 However, to make things run as smoothly as possible, consider the following tips before taking off:

 - Utilize the airline’s special needs department to get optimal seating for your child.
 Call a week or so before your flight to confirm the seating arrangements.

-- The Transportation Security Administration (TSA) states that special foods are allowed on board.
-If your child has certain necessary snacks, be sure to bring them along.
+- The Transportation Security Administration (TSA) states that certain foods are allowed on board.
+If your child has specific necessary snacks, bring them along.

-- Always arrive to the airport well ahead of time.
-This will help you prepare in case a seating mistake or any other discrepancy occurs
+- Always arrive at the airport well ahead of time.
+This will help you prepare for any flight plans or seating arrangements changes.

 - Prepare your child’s carry-on bag with things that will make them as comfortable as possible (special blanket, comfort toys, electronics with backup power sources, etc.)

-Similar to taking a road trip, you should always prepare your child ahead of time about what it means to take a trip by plane.
-Although it usually isn’t as long as a road trip (depending on where you’re traveling to), children with disabilities, or any children for that matter, shouldn’t be caught off-guard or unprepared.
+Like taking a road trip, you should always prepare your child ahead of time about what it means to take a trip by plane.
+Although it usually isn’t as long as a road trip (depending on where you’re traveling), children with disabilities, or any children, shouldn’t be caught off-guard or unprepared.

-Consider creating a story book or social story as outlined in the “traveling by land” section, but in this instance, create a colorful story about how exciting and fun airplane trips can be.
+Consider creating a storybook or social story as outlined in the “traveling by land” section.
+In this instance, create a colorful story about how exciting and fun airplane trips can be.

 Planes and Wheelchairs

 Most airports allow you to check in a wheelchair or other mobility devices at the baggage check-in without any extra fees.
-However, federal regulations require that both wet cell batteries and dry cell batteries must be disconnected, unless the mobility device is designed to prevent unintended activation.
+However, federal regulations allow wet cell batteries only to “power a scooter or wheelchair.”

 Clearly Label Medications Beforehand

-Keep any medication accessories that can melt (ice packs and gel bags) completely frozen prior to check-in.
+Keep any medication accessories that can melt (ice packs and gel bags) completely frozen before check-in.
 If they are melted even halfway, you may have to wait longer while the accessories are screened.

 Call TSA Cares

-TSA offers people with disabilities a number of things to help them travel safer.
+TSA offers people with disabilities several things to help them travel safer.
 TSA Cares is a phone helpline that offers additional assistance.
-It’s recommended that you call the line at least 72 hours before your flight time for assistance with any questions or concerns you may have.
+Call the line at least 72 hours before your flight time for assistance with any questions or concerns you may have.

 TSA also offers on-the-spot assistance for people with disabilities, but to ensure that you know how the process works, call TSA Cares beforehand.

 - Research hotels and what disability services are offered.
-Most hotels offer wheelchair-accessible rooms and other special accommodations, but you’ll need to reserve this type of room in advance.
+Most hotels provide wheelchair-accessible rooms and other special accommodations, but you’ll need to reserve this type of room in advance.